Will InfoBarrel Be Another Failed Content Site?

-I found a forum post from the admin explaining how he lost track and messed up the payments one month, and was trying to work out the mess.
+I found a forum post from the admin explaining how he lost track, messed up the payments one month, and tried to work out the mess.

-In August 2016 some people saw a tremendous, but short lived, increase in earnings.
-One posted a comment that she saw $45 in her account and then it was corrected down to $3.
+In August 2016, some people saw a tremendous but short-lived increase in earnings.
+One person posted a comment that she saw $45 in her account, and then it was corrected down to $3.

 There Is No Delete Button